Using PowerOn Auto Provisioning

 more servers to host the software images and configuration files.

-If no configuration file is found, the switch boots in POAP mode
+configuration file is found, the switch boots in POAP mode and displays a

-and displays a prompt asking if you want to abort POAP and continue
+prompt that asks if you want to abort POAP and continue with a normal setup.

 What to Do Next